sdhanson/cnn-WIP/README.md

 # cnn-WIP
+Convolutional Neural Network for Walking in Place research.
 Vanderbilt Learning in Virtual Environments Lab 2018.
-A Convolutional Neural Network that detects walking for the Walking-In-Place algorithm.

 Using TensorFlow's Python API, integrated into Unity independent of ML Agents plug-in.